cordialgerm/foe_foundry/data/5e_canonical/winter_wolf.md

 ***Cold Breath (Recharge 5-6)***.
 The wolf exhales a blast of freezing wind in a 15-foot cone.
 Each creature in that area must make a DC 12 Dexterity saving throw, taking 18 (4d8) cold damage on a failed save, or half as much damage on a successful one.

 The arctic-dwelling **winter wolf** is as large as a dire wolf but has snow-white fur and pale blue eyes.
 Frost giants use these evil creatures as guards and hunting companions, putting the wolves' deadly breath weapon to use against their foes.
-Winter wolves communicate with one another using growls and barks, but they speak Common and Giant well enough to follow simple conversations.
+Winter wolves communicate with one another using growls and barks, but they speak Common and Giant well enough to follow simple conversations.</statblock>